 \section{Introduction}

 \begin{quote} \itshape Words [...] do not seem to play any role in my mechanism of thought.
-The psychical entities which seem to serve as elements in thought are certain signs and more or less clear images which can be ‘voluntarily’ reproduced and combined.\\ -- Albert Einstein~\citep{hadamard1954essay} \end{quote}
+The psychical entities which seem to serve as elements in thought are certain signs and more or less clear images.\\ -- Albert Einstein~\citep{hadamard1954essay} \end{quote}

-Vision--language models~(VLMs) and even recent \emph{multimodal large language models}~(MLLMs) relegate vision to a passive, input-only modality.
+Recent vision--language models~(VLMs), including \emph{multimodal large language models}~(MLLMs), typically treat vision as a passive, input-only modality.
 However, we are now witnessing a shift towards \emph{unified multimodal models}~(UMMs) capable of native, interleaved generation.
-Frontier models like Emu3.5, Gemini~2.5~/~3 and many others are trained to not only perceive but also actively generate text, images, video, and audio~\citep[e.g.,][]{cui2025emu3, Gemini2_5FlashModelCard, Gemini3ProModelCard, Gemini3ProImageModelCard, deng2025BAGEL, liu2025tuna, qu2025tokenflow, team2024chameleon, xie2025show, chen2025janus}.
+Frontier models like Emu3.5, Gemini~2.5~/~3 and many others are trained to not only perceive but also actively generate text, images, video, and audio~\citep[e.g.,][]{cui2025emu3, Gemini2_5FlashModelCard, Gemini3ProModelCard, Gemini3ProImageModelCard, deng2025BAGEL, liu2025tuna, qu2025tokenflow, team2024chameleon, xie2025show, chen2025janus}.\looseness=-1

 With more capable multimodal models comes a growing awareness that complex reasoning tasks need not be tackled in language alone~\citep{mi2025think, zheng2025deepeyes, fan2025grit, chern2025thinking, hao2025can, tong2025thinking, liang2025rover}.
 The premise is that dense visuals, spatial information, physical interaction, or object dynamics---in short, the complexities of real-world environments---are intrinsically difficult to textualize and may be better handled visually~\citep{yang2024video}.